 The second Re:fit framework procured by the GLA in November 2012 comprised 12 suppliers.

 2014 – Re:fit goes national

-In November 2012, The Department of Energy and Climate Change (DECC), working in collaboration with LP, announced its intention to provide a support service, similar to that provided in London, to public sector organisations outside the capital.
+In November 2012, the Department for Business, Energy & Industrial Strategy (BEIS), working in collaboration with LP, announced its intention to provide a support service, similar to that provided in London, to public sector organisations outside the capital.
 The aim of this was:

 - to build on the success of the programme in London

 - to maximise opportunities for EPC in England and Wales

 - to ensure that organisations were guided through the development and delivery phases of an EPC project

 - to reduce public sector energy usage, cut fuel bills and identify income generation opportunities to reduce the UK’s energy emissions.